saphir-travel/documentation/content/developer/howtos/website_themes/going_live.rst

 Going Live
 ==========

-Once you’ve finished all the web design and development work, it’s time to deploy it on a development or on a production database.
+Once you've finished all the web design and development work, it's time to deploy it on a development or on a production database.

 Module Import